iamrayhansufi/nikah-sufiyana-matrimonial/REGISTRATION_API_FIX.md

 - Check database connection string in environment variables
 - Ensure the database server is accessible from your deployment environment
 - Check for any database constraints that might be failing

+#### Specific Database Issues Fixed:

+1. **Query Method Change**:
+   - Changed from using `db.query.users.findFirst()` to `db.select().from(users).where().limit(1).execute()`
+   - This provides better error handling and compatibility with Neon database in serverless environments

+2. **Connection Pooling**:
+   - Added better handling of database connections for serverless environments
+   - Improved error detection for database connection issues

+3. **Type Safety**:
+   - Added explicit type checking for database operations
+   - Ensures all inserted values match the database schema requirements

 ### 3. Registration Field Validation